Mission:

 Tasks:

-- Plan coordination and control of the subordinate units;
+• Coordination and control of the plans of subordinate units;

-- Planning and implementation of measures, activities and procedures for raising the level of combat readiness in accordance with the estimated security situation and received orders;
+• Planning and implementation of measures, activities, and procedures to raise the level of combat readiness in accordance with the assessed security situation and received orders;

-- Planning and implementation of activities and procedures to support central and local government in dealing with natural disasters;
+• Planning and implementation of activities and procedures to support central and local authorities in responding to natural disasters;

-- Organization and implementation of monitoring, control and securing the sovereignty of airspace of the Republic;
+• Organization and conduct of surveillance, control, and protection of the sovereignty of the country’s airspace;

-- Continuous monitoring of aircraft in the airspace above the Republic;
+• Continuous monitoring of aircraft in the country’s airspace;

-- Identification of aircraft in the airspace above the Republic;
+• Identification of aircraft in the country’s airspace;

 Colonel Dragan Pavlovski